Sacredness: Hinduism

-Among the sacred mountains, the most sacred among those are Mount Kailash (in TIbet), Nanda Devi, Char Dham mountains and Amarnath mountain, Gangotri mountain.
+Among the sacred mountains, the most sacred among those are Mount Kailash (in Tibet), Nanda Devi, Char Dham mountains and Amarnath mountain, Gangotri mountain.
 Yamunotri mountain, Sarasvotri mountain (origin of Sarasvati River), Dhosi Hill, etc.

 Buddhism

 In Theravada Buddhism one finds the designation of ariya-puggala ('noble person').
 Buddha described the Four stages of awakening of a person depending on their level of purity.
 This purity is measured by which of the ten samyojana ('fetters') and klesha have been purified and integrated from the mindstream.
 These persons are called (in order of increasing sanctity) Sotāpanna, Sakadagami, Anāgāmi, and Arahant.

 Abrahamic religions

 Christianity

-More traditional denominations, such as the Anglican, Catholic, Lutheran, and Methodist Churches, believe in Holy Sacraments that the clergy perform, such as Holy Communion and Holy Baptism, as well as strong belief in the Holy Catholic Church, Holy Scripture, Holy Trinity, and the Holy Covenant.
+The range of denominations provide a wide variety of interpretations on sacredness.
+The Anglican, Catholic, Lutheran, and Methodist Churches, believe in Holy Sacraments that the clergy perform, such as Holy Communion and Holy Baptism, as well as strong belief in the Holy Catholic Church, Holy Scripture, Holy Trinity, and the Holy Covenant.
 They also believe that angels and saints are called to holiness.
+In Methodist Wesleyan theology holiness has acquired the secondary meaning of the reshaping of a person through entire sanctification.
+The Holiness movement began within the United States Methodist church among those who thought the church had lost the zeal and emphasis on personal holiness of Wesley's day.
+Around the middle of the 20th century, the Conservative Holiness Movement, a conservative offshoot of the Holiness movement, was born.
+The Higher Life movement appeared in the British Isles during the mid-19th century.